 This evidence could convince the insurer to extend your benefits period.
 If the insurer refuses to extend the period fairly, your attorney can refute their reasoning, and they may reverse their decision.

-What Do I Do If the Insurer Tries to End My Workers’ Comp Benefits?
+What do I Do If the Insurer Tries to End My Workers’ Compensation Benefits?

 If you’ve been on benefits for a while and your doctor hasn’t told you when you can go back to work, the insurance company may try to end your benefits.
 In this case, you should ask your doctor when they believe you should be able to return to work.
 You should also speak with an attorney from our firm if the insurer is harassing you.